 Primary prevention of CVD in China is a top priority, in particular lifestyle factors such as smoking, diet, weight and increasing activity levels in order to reduce risk factors such as high blood pressure, high cholesterol and control diabetes2.

-CVD risk assessment is an important way to identify those at high-risk in the Chinese population without current CVD.
+CVD risk assessment is an important way to identify those at high-risk of CVD in the Chinese population without current CVD.
 Specific risk assessment tools for the Chinese population have been developed based the Chinese Multi –provincial cohort study.

 The 2012 China National Plan for Non-Communicable diseases [NCD] prevention and treatment3 has clear targets for CVD prevention.
 As well as lifestyle interventions such as diet, exercise, low salt intake and smoking cessation the National Plan for NCD also has an ambition to limit the incidence of stroke to under 5% and decrease stroke related mortality by 5%.
 China’s Medium and Long Term Plan of Preventing and Controlling Chronic Diseases aims to achieve a 10% reduction in CVD mortality rates by 2020 and 15% by 20254.
 The 2016 China guidelines of dyslipidemia management and the 2017 Chinese guidelines for CVD prevention have new recommendations for risk assessment in China.